Over the last few years, there has been a trend to give people fancier job titles. The job role will not have changed; only the job title will change.

 “I only work in the back office.”

 The aim of job title changes – making them more flamboyant and polished – has generally been to make the employee feel more important and valued than they would otherwise be.
-If the role sounds important then it must be important.
+If the role sounds important, then it must be important.

 This is apparent from the fact that outside the workplace, workers with these fancy titles do not tend to describe their jobs in these terms.
-Do cleaners ever call themselves a Cleaning Operative?
-They are more likely to be embarrassed by this official title and shy away from using it because of its potential to be mocked.
+Do cleaners ever call themselves ‘Cleaning Operatives’?
+They are more likely to be embarrassed by this official title and to shy away from using it because of the risk of mockery.

 Instead of trying to fancy jobs up by renaming them, a far more fruitful change would be to ensure that these employees better understand their real role in the organisation.

-They may recognise themselves as being a cog in the organisation’s workings but they do not see how that cog fits into the larger machine.
+They may recognise themselves as being a cog in the organisation’s workings, but they do not see how that cog fits into the larger machine.
 They do not think about or see the wider impact of their role.
-Without such insight there can be no understanding of their importance, necessity or value.
+Without such insight, there can be no understanding of their importance, necessity or value.

-Organisations therefore need to foster a customer focus attitude amongst all its employees, not just those with direct customer contact.
+Organisations therefore need to foster a customer focus attitude amongst all their employees, not just those with direct customer contact.
 They need to ensure that no employee feels too removed or isolated from the real world of customer relations.

 This is achieved in two ways: